 However, it bugged me that the employee wouldn’t tell me what had happened.
 I have no idea how my account was compromised, and I wish I knew.
 I barely use debit and I usually monitor my account closely.
 For Scotiabank to send recorded messages to customers, the problem must be widespread, right?
 Otherwise, an actual employee would have called directly if there was some suspicious activity on my account only.
 Funny too that Feng, who banks with CIBC, had received a similar message the day before (no issue on his account, though).
 The bank told me the withdrawals made with my card had probably been made at the counter, and that they’d check the security cameras.
 But they couldn’t disclose more “for security reasons.”

-Morale of the story?
+The morale of the story?
 Sometimes it pays off to listen to pre-recorded messages.
 And to check your bank account often.
-I’m not sure it would have been that easy to dispute the transactions a week or two after they were made, if I hadn’t noticed right away.
+I’m not sure it would have been that easy to dispute the transactions a week or two after they were made if I hadn’t noticed immediately.